JamesBurnsBacon/Book_Exercises_Scala/.metals/.reports/metals/2024-12-19/r_scala-toplevel-mtags_22-06-15-082.md

-// 1 prints the message on the first line, and empty parentheses on the second line import scala.compiletime.ops.double
+error id: file:///C:/Users/james/Documents/GitHub/Scala_For_The_Impatient/scala-impatient-3e-code/ch2/src/main/scala/Exercises.worksheet.sc:[290..291) in Input.VirtualFile("file:///C:/Users/james/Documents/GitHub/Scala_For_The_Impatient/scala-impatient-3e-code/ch2/src/main/scala/Exercises.worksheet.sc", "// 1 prints the message on the first line, and empty parentheses on the second line import scala.compiletime.ops.double
 //It prints the parentheses as if literal println(println("Hello"))